elewites/CryptoApp/README.md

 5. As a user, one is able to toggle between dark theme mode and light mode.

 6. The user is also able to use the app in a laptop or mobile device as all the CSS styling is responsive.

-## Available Scripts

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.